certbot/certbot/docs/using.rst

   certbot revoke --cert-path /etc/letsencrypt/live/CERTNAME/cert.pem

-Additionally, if a certificate is a test cert obtained via the ``--staging`` or ``—test-cert`` flag, that flag must be passed to the ``revoke`` subcommand.
+Additionally, if a certificate is a test cert obtained via the ``--staging`` or ``--test-cert`` flag, that flag must be passed to the ``revoke`` subcommand.
 Once a certificate is revoked (or for other cert management tasks), all of a certificate's relevant files can be removed from the system with the ``delete`` subcommand::

   certbot delete --cert-name example.com

-.. note:: If you don’t use ``delete`` to remove the certificate completely, it will be renewed automatically at the next renewal event.
+.. note:: If you don't use ``delete`` to remove the certificate completely, it will be renewed automatically at the next renewal event.

 .. _renewal: